Kylia Tille

 Personal Connections:

-Significant Other: None
+Significant Other: None (emotional deferral acknowledged; not disavowed)

 Family:

-Mother: Lesha Tille (medic, deceased)
+Mother: Lesha Tille (status: unconfirmed)

 V. Skills & Equipment